influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.10/tick/alert_node.md

 See [AlertNode.Info,](/kapacitor/v0.10/tick/alert_node/#info) [AlertNode.Warn,](/kapacitor/v0.10/tick/alert_node/#warn) and [AlertNode.Crit](/kapacitor/v0.10/tick/alert_node/#crit) below.

-Different event handlers can be configured for each [AlertNode.](/kapacitor/v0.10/tick/alert_node/) Some handlers like Email, HipChat, Slack, OpsGenie, VictorOps and PagerDuty have a configuration option &#39;global&#39; that indicates that all alerts implicitly use the handler.
+Different event handlers can be configured for each [AlertNode.](/kapacitor/v0.10/tick/alert_node/) Some handlers like Email, HipChat, Sensu, Slack, OpsGenie, VictorOps and PagerDuty have a configuration option &#39;global&#39; that indicates that all alerts implicitly use the handler.

 Available event handlers: